Account credentials

 Credentials inactive for two months will be disabled to prevent misuse and will be deleted after ten months of inactivity.
 In such cases, you can reactivate old credentials or generate new ones through Partner support, your Klarna account representative, or via APIs, maintaining the security and flexibility of your interactions with Klarna.

-For rotating credentials, it's recommended to support multiple credentials during the transition.
+For rotating API-keys, it's recommended to support multiple credentials during the transition.
 The steps for key rotation involve:

-1. Use the Create Credential API to request new sets of credentials.
+1. Use the Create Credential API-key to request new API-key credentials

-2. Transition your service from existing credentials to the new credentials.
+2. Transition your service from existing API-key to the new API-key.

-3. Validate the new credentials have been correctly implemented.
+3. Validate the new API-key have been correctly implemented.

-4. Use the Disable Credential API to permanently disable the affected credential.
+4. Use the Disable Credential API-key to permanently disable the affected API-key.

 Rate limiting considerations: